aboglioli/omics/README.md

 ## What is Omics?

-Omics emerges as a solution for independent authors who do not have a clear way of distributing comics of their own authorship.
+Omics emerges as a solution for independent authors who do not have a clear way of distributing their own comics.
 Moreover, it is important for them to get a retribution for their works.
-This platform aims to create an interactive space to bring authors closer to potential readers in the same place.
+This platform aims to create an interactive space to bring authors closer to potential readers.
 Anyone can upload and publish their work after going through a selection process.
 The platform will distribute high-quality content, supporting new authors and those who already have experience in the field.

-An author will be rewarded with monthly payments according to the impact of their work and the interaction achieved with the readers.
-On the other hand, the readers can subscribe to a plan to access premium content.
-This content represents the works whose author has a contract with the platform.
 It is important to emphasize the closeness between authors and readers.

-Omics has a rating system to promote its catalogue.
+An author is rewarded with monthly payments according to the impact of their work and the interaction achieved with the readers.
+On the other hand, the readers can subscribe to a plan to get access to premium content whose author has contracts with the platform.
+Omics has a rating system to promote its catalog.
 Any reader can rate, review and follow his favorite comics.
-Following the works is an easy way to keep them at hand.
+By this way keeping them at hand is easier.

 Nobody has to invest in paper, protecting the environment, and each reader will get personalized readings according to their preferences.
-A reader can access his favorite publications by author, category and style, among other features.

-The process is simple: an author uploads and publishes a comic, a content manager approves his work.
+The process is simple: a user uploads and publishes a comic, and a content-manager approves his work.
 After generating enough engagement from the readings, the author can apply for a contract to earn money.
-At the same time, a reader can access all the content of the platform, except those publications that have a contract.
-If a reader wants to access premium content, they must pay a monthly subscription.
-The Omics income will be distributed between the authors.
+At the same time, a reader can get access to free content and pay a monthly subscription to read the publications that have a contract.
+The income is distributed among the authors.

 ### Tools